-The good news is that even if you’re only visiting Los Angeles for a long weekend, you can absolutely do both tours which are in completely different locations.
+The good news is that even if you’re only visiting Los Angeles for a long weekend, you can absolutely do both tours.
+They’re only about 10 minutes apart by car, and with a little planning, you can fit them into the same trip or even the same day.

 Visiting Universal Studios Hollywood